Why Is My Car's Paint Turning White?

 How to Prevent Oxidation

 Regular maintenance is the best way to protect your vehicle from oxidation.
-The best thing you can do is wax your car every few months, and park your car indoors and/or use a car cover.
+One thing you can do is wax your car every few months, and park your car indoors and/or use a car cover.
+The best protection available on the market today comes from Ceramic Coatings; read more about these right here.
 Following these simple tips can protect your car from oxidation, and keep your car looking beautiful.

 Are You Having a Paint Oxidation Problem?